promptfoo/promptfoo/site/docs/configuration/expected-outputs/deterministic.md

 1. The assertion first attempts to parse the entire output as XML using a parser (fast-xml-parser).
 2. If parsing succeeds, it's considered valid XML.
 3. If `value` is specified:
-   - It splits the value by commas to get a list of required elements.
+   - It checks for a requiredElements key with an array of required elements.
    - Each element path (e.g., "root.child") is split by dots.
    - It traverses the parsed XML object following these paths.
    - If any required element is not found, the assertion fails.